sdbeng/sdbeng/README.md

 - React Native Ai chat App > FastAPI back end (use latest RN 0.76 release)

 📫 Built a Spring Boot back end application with ci/cd on a docker-jenkins pipeline, using JPA and Spring Web Security on a microservices project.
 Stack: React.js, SpringBoot, AWS EC2, Jenkins, Tomcat server.
 Thank God for this opportunity and future ones.

-📐 2026:♂ Setup a Linux server with ansible and ci/cd pipeline - started 100 day DevOps Labs @@@
+📐 2026:♂ Setup a Linux server with ansible and a ci/cd pipeline, docker, GitLab, Github actions, K8s - started 100 day DevOps Labs @@@

 📐 2025:♂ Hackathons hands-on: signup, build apps to collaborate with open source and build up skills.
 Taking walks every day helps out refocus on tasks, have a better approach when brainstorming, confidence when testing potencial solutions.